Key Takeaways

 A federal appeal is not a second trial.
 The court of appeals doesn't hear witness testimony or consider new evidence.
 It reviews the written record from the proceedings below and determines whether the district court made legal errors.

 This means if you lost at trial because the jury didn't believe your witnesses, you generally can't fix that on appeal.
 The appellate court defers to the jury's credibility determinations.
-But if the judge gave an incorrect jury instruction, or admitted evidence that should have been excluded, or applied the wrong legal standard—those are the kinds of errors appeals are designed to correct.
+But if the judge gave an incorrect jury instruction, or admitted evidence that should have been excluded, or applied the wrong legal standard — those are the kinds of errors appeals are designed to correct.
+In civil rights cases, appellate review of qualified immunity rulings is particularly significant because these are legal questions reviewed de novo.

 Not every error justifies reversal.
 The error must have been "harmful"—meaning it actually affected the outcome.
 Small mistakes that didn't change the result don't lead to reversals.